Sonic Boom: Rise of Lyric: Release and marketing

 After footage was shown off at the Game Developers Conference (GDC) 2013, Sega officially announced Sonic Boom on February 6, 2014.
 The franchise was designed for Western audiences and serves as a prequel to the television series.
 Sega of America's marketing director Marchello Churchill explained that the new franchise was not designed to "replace modern Sonic".
 The Western developer's CEO explained that Sonic Booms Sonic is "very different ... both in tone and art direction", and that it is a separate continuity to the main series.
-Customers who had pre-ordered the game through Amazon.com in the U.S. or UK would receive special lighting suits for the playable characters, with UK players additionally receiving a T-shirt if it was pre-ordered on Nintendo's online store.
+Customers who had pre-ordered through Amazon.com in the US or UK would receive special lighting suits for the playable characters, with UK players receiving an additional T-shirt if they pre-ordered on Nintendo's online store.

+Upon their reveal, the character designs received a polarized reception from audiences.
+Later on, pre-release demos featured at E3 2014 received mostly negative reception from journalists.
+Destructoid nominated Rise of Lyric for "Best Platformer" and "Best Nintendo Exclusive" for their "Best of E3" awards.
+In contrast, GameCentral wrote, "the very worst game in the line-up was Sega's Sonic Boom, which was so unspeakably awful we couldn't even force ourselves to play through the whole demo".
+Michael Cole of Nintendo World Report felt that the demo was most enjoyable during its combat sections, but criticized the frame drops during running sections, believing that Sonic fans looking for fast action will be disappointed.

 Sonic Boom: Rise of Lyric released in North America on November 11, 2014, and in Europe on November 21.
 Although not initially intended to be released in Japan, it was later revealed that it would release on December 18, 2014, as Sonic Toon: Ancient Treasure.
-On the first day of the U.S. release, a glitch was discovered that allowed players to jump to infinite heights by pausing the game during Knuckles' jump, which could be used to bypass most of the game.
+On the first day of the U.S. release, a glitch was discovered that allowed players to jump to infinite heights by pausing during Knuckles' jump, which could be used to bypass most of the game.
 Speedrunners managed to beat the game in under an hour using the glitch; one of the writers of the television series referenced an edited episode clip mocking the bug.
-In January 2015, a one gigabyte patch was released to fix issues, including the "Knuckles Jump" glitch.
+In January 2015, a one gigabyte patch was released to fix problems including the Knuckles glitch.

 Reception

-Pre-release

-Pre-release demos featured at E3 2014 received mostly negative reception from journalists.
-Destructoid nominated Rise of Lyric for "Best Platformer" and "Best Nintendo Exclusive" for their "Best of E3" awards.
-In contrast, GameCentral wrote, "the very worst game in the line-up was Sega's Sonic Boom, which was so unspeakably awful we couldn't even force ourselves to play through the whole demo".

-Shortly after the end of development in July 2014, many employees began leaving the company due to the poor work experience, leading to concerns about its quality.